Is it Delectable?

 -Brown Rice Cakes (add some almond butter if you wish)

--A few slices of turkey or chicken
+-A few slices of Turkey or Chicken

--Salmon Bites/ Salmon nuggets
+-Salmon Bites/ Salmon Nuggets

 -Canned Flavored Tuna (they have many flavors)

-• Try to make your snacks natural. get them from real foods.
+Try to make your snacks natural. get them from real foods.
 Don’t get sucked in by advertisers who are trying to feed you heavy calorie, dense processed foods.

-• If you’re going to have a treat, don’t waste it on a snack during the day.
+If you’re going to have a treat, don’t waste it on a snack during the day.
 Most people don’t mind eating healthy snacks.
 That being said, some of us need a bit of a treat at the end of the day.
 If your snacks are healthy and from natural sources, you’ll be able to get away with a small treat at the end of the day.
-On the other hand, if you’re using up calories on rich and delectable snacks throughout the day, there’s no room for a small genuine treat later on.

 FS Studios